prioritizr/prioritizr/docs/reference/marxan_problem.md

   `character` file path for a *Marxan* input file (typically called `"input.dat"`), or `data.frame` containing planning unit data (typically called `"pu.dat"`).
-If the argument to `x` is a `data.frame`, then each row corresponds to a different planning unit, and it must have the following columns:
+If `x` is a `data.frame`, then each row corresponds to a different planning unit, and it must have the following columns.

   id

   :   `integer` unique identifier for each planning unit.
 These
-      identifiers are used in the argument to `puvspr`.
+      identifiers are used by `puvspr`.

   cost